Casperrules/Casperrules/README.md

 - 👋 Hi, I’m Adarsh Dubey
-- 👀 I’m interested in application development(full stack mobile and web)
+- 👀 I’m interested in application development(full stack mobile and web).
+Actually any tech stuff
-- 🌱 I’m currently learning react native and flutter
+- 🌱 I’m currently learning react native
-- 💞️ I’m looking to collaborate on app and game developments
+- 💞️ I’m looking to collaborate on app development
 - 📫 How to reach me -> adarsh.dubey64@gmail.com or message on linkedin: https://www.linkedin.com/in/adarsh-dubey-a78a1a137/

 <!---